 Permanent Named Endowed Scholarships

 The scholarships listed below are those maintained and offered by the SRC Foundation.
-The application process.
 Only one application is required.
 Students will be matched to eligibility.
-The amount to be awarded is listed next to the scholarship name.
-In many instances, there will be multiple award
+In many instances, there will be multiple awards.

 Vivian W. Ashton Memorial Scholarships

 This scholarship was established by Mrs. Ashton’s daughter, Eleanor Rose Bourke.
 Preference is given to a non-traditional female student age 30 or over seeking an RN degree.
 Scholarship is renewable for a second year if the student maintains a college GPA of 2.5 or higher.